LucasHJin/obsidian-notes/6 - Full Notes/AI/PDL - Terminology.md

 		- Simplified version of 1H + linear
 	- I.e. [[LLM - Retrieval Augmented Generation (RAG)|NLP]] and RAG
 	- Is a learned vector representation of discrete items in a continuous vector space (capture semantic meaning)
+- *An embedding layer is equivalent to placing an ordinary linear layer after every one-hot-encoded input layer*

 ___
 ### Neural Networks